2 Describing data

 filter(!is.na(mb))

-Then we can plot the evolution of market-to-book ratios for our banks using geom_line() as Figure 2.4.
+Then we can plot the evolution of market-to-book ratios for our banks using geom_line(), as shown in Figure 2.4.

 aus_bank_mb |>